IBM/create-and-deploy-memcached-operator-using-go/installation.md

 ### Install Operator SDK (version 1.5) for macOS

 1. Install [Homebrew](https://docs.brew.sh/Installation) if you don't have it.
-1. Use the Homebrew command `brew install operator-sdk` to install Operator SDK for macOS.
-This guide is tested for operator-sdk version 1.5, since the commands have changed with the 1.0 release.

->Note: `brew install operator-sdk` installs latest version of go which might not work with operator-sdk version.
-If you run this command make sure to install go v1.15.x and uninstall the latest version that got installed when running the `brew install operator-sdk` command.
+1. Run `brew install operator-sdk` to install latest version of go.
+If you haven't installed Go before this step the command runs and installs the latest version of Go which doesn't work with the SDK.
+Install GO v1.15.5 by running `brew install go@1.15.5` and then run `brew install operator-sdk`.
+It will find that Go is already installed and just proceeds with installing the SDK.

+> Note: if you want to install operator-sdk v1.5 then run `brew install operator-sdk@1.5`

 ### Install Operator SDK (version 1.5+) for Linux or Windows

+* Make sure to install Go v1.15.5

 * For Linux or Windows, install the Operator SDK (version 1.5) from the [GitHub release](https://sdk.operatorframework.io/docs/installation/#install-from-github-release).
 Note that commands have changed with the 1.0 release.